 I just wanted the lawn to be lovely.
 I really did.
 A lovely, inviting emerald green blanket for my children to frolic on; and be children on – far, far away from the house.
 And me.

 In fairness, I’m not even sure that you could call what we had a lawn?
 It would, in my opinion, be better described as a viciously and unnecessarily undulating mossy bastard.

 So I dug the bugger up.
 Eventually.

 A nobhead thinks

 It all started with a lump.
 Now don’t misunderstand – this lump was a total a-hole.
 Every time I would mow the lawn, this lump would make it its business to transform my £130 Flymo into the Sweeney Todd of horticulture; scalping my lawn’s pate and rendering it a slap-headed, muddy baldy coot.
 Every frickin’ time.

 No matter which ways I hovered from.
-Whether upward or downward; backward or forth; with rapidity or hinderance, this lump would raise its bulgy humpity, and I wouldn’t so much cut the grass, as batter it to death and dump its lifeless body in a green wheelie bin with its tights wrapped around it’s neck.
-For seven long years I have loathed this cantankerous lump.
-So I decided to be man and cut it out.
+Whether upward or downward; backwards or forth; with rapidity or hindrance, this lump would raise its bulgy humpity, and I wouldn’t so much cut the grass, as batter it to death and dump its lifeless body in a green wheelie bin with its tights wrapped around its neck.
+For seven long years, I have loathed this cantankerous lump.
+So I decided to be a man and cut it out.

 And then an overly mossy patch over yonder took my fancy – so I dug it up……fair dinkum.